 Table of Contents

-- How ML Can Help With General and Administrative Work
+- How to Automate General and Administrative Work with Machine Learning

-- How ML Can Help With Human Resources and Talent Acquisition
+- How Machine Learning Can Help with Human Resources and Talent Acquisition

-- How ML Can Help With Business Intelligence and Analytics
+- How Machine Learning Can Help with Business Intelligence and Analytics

-- How ML Can Help With Software Development
+- How Machine Learning Can Help with Software Development

-- How ML Can Help With Customer Support
+- How Machine Learning Can Help with Customer Support

 A 2017 study by McKinsey & Company, a global management consulting firm, estimates that 30 % of business tasks done by 60 % of occupations can be automated using artificial intelligence, machine learning, and robotics.
-Professional services firm PricewaterhouseCoopers (PwC) conducted a similar analysis covering twenty-nine countries in a report titled, “will robots really steal our jobs?”
+Professional services firm PricewaterhouseCoopers (PwC) conducted a similar analysis covering twenty-nine countries in a report titled, “Will robots steal our jobs?”
 In their report, PwC predicts that automation could replace around 30% of jobs by the mid-2030s.

-This article lists seven categories of less-than-exciting tasks that are ideal for automation through machine learning (and may even be handed off willingly by your employees).
+In this article, you’ll find eight examples of less-than-exciting tasks that you can automate through machine learning (and may even be handed off willingly by your employees).

-How ML Can Help With General and Administrative Work
+How to Automate General and Administrative Work with Machine Learning

 Your finance and accounting employees likely work with plenty of spreadsheets.
 Luckily for them, spreadsheet tasks can typically be easily automated.
-Check out our case study with ANZ Bank for some inspiration on how to automate financial workflows using Python.
+Check out our case study with ANZ Bank for inspiration on automating financial workflows using Python.

-How ML Can Help With Human Resources and Talent Acquisition
+How Machine Learning Can Help with Human Resources and Talent Acquisition

 Image Source: Machine Learning in HR, workday.com

-How ML Can Help With Business Intelligence and Analytics
+How Machine Learning Can Help with Business Intelligence and Analytics

 Businesses in any sector can use machine learning to take large quantities of data and use it to help maximize performance.
-Not only can machine learning be used to analyze your data and identify potentially profitable relationships, it can do so faster than your fastest human employee.
+Not only can machine learning models analyze your data and identify potentially profitable relationships, but they can also do so faster than your fastest human employee.
 Check out our Independent Health case study for some ideas on how to make your data analysis workflows more efficient.

-Writing repetitive code can try the attention span of even the most enthusiastic developer.
-Because code is modular, machine learning can be used to independently generate it.
-Many apps have already been built that can automatically produce portions of code for a variety of uses, one common example being web design.
+Writing repetitive code can try the attention span of even your most enthusiastic developer.
+Because code is modular, you can let machine learning tools generate code independently.
+Many apps have already been built that automatically produce portions of code for various uses, such as web design.

-Intelligent programming assistants are another example of software development ML tools that are already used to decrease the time spent on reading documentation or debugging code.
+Intelligent programming assistants can be a great tool if you want to decrease the time spent on reading documentation or debugging code.
 Some examples of intelligent programming assistants include Kite for Python and Codota for Java.
-Additionally, you can use machine learning-based software tools can automatically flag errors within a system with automatic analytics and error handling.
+Additionally, you can use machine learning-based software tools that automatically flag errors within a system with automatic analytics and error handling.

 Image Source: Machine Learning used in Marketing, clicdata.com

-Another important aspect of customer support is dealing with unsatisfied customers, who can churn and abandon your brand, and your churn rate is a significant indicator of the health of your business.
+Another important aspect of customer support is dealing with unsatisfied customers, who can churn and abandon your brand.
+Afterall, your churn rate is a significant indicator of the health of your business.
 To help deal with this, you could, for example, use machine learning for sentiment analysis to identify potential churners so that you can take action and gain them back.

 Another way to retain your most profitable clients is to know your clients’ lifetime value.
 While this may sound difficult, machine learning can help you predict lifetime values and identify your key customers.

 Automating tasks using machine learning in your business can be a challenging but rewarding decision.
-Many industries are already using automation to simplify employee jobs, and in the face of potential economic slowdowns, automation can help you increase your efficiency and stay competitive.
-Interested in automation for your business?
+In the face of potential economic slowdowns, automation can help you increase efficiency and stay competitive.